Vivero/Kerbal-VR/README.md

 # KerbalVR

-An add-on for Kerbal Space Program (KSP) to enable the use of a virtual reality headset (HTC Vive, Oculus Rift, etc), as supported by OpenVR.
+An add-on for Kerbal Space Program (KSP) to enable the use of a virtual reality headset (HTC Vive, Windows MR, Oculus Rift, etc), as supported by OpenVR.
 Supports in-flight IVA, and room-scale VAB / SPH.

 ### FOLLOW the [Install Guide](https://github.com/Vivero/Kerbal-VR/wiki/Install-Guide), as there is a little bit more setup compared to other KSP mods.